Internment of German Americans: Civilian internees

 President Woodrow Wilson issued two sets of regulations on April 6, 1917, and November 16, 1917, imposing restrictions on German-born male residents of the United States over the age of 14.
 The rules were written to include natives of Germany who had become citizens of countries other than the U.S.; all were classified as aliens.
 Some 250,000 people in that category were required to register at their local post office, to carry their registration card at all times, and to report any change of address or employment.
 The same regulations and registration requirements were imposed on females on April 18, 1918.
 Some 6,300 such aliens were arrested.
 Thousands were interrogated and investigated.
 A total of 2,048 (0.8%) were incarcerated for the remainder of the war in two camps, Fort Douglas, Utah, for those west of the Mississippi, and Fort Oglethorpe, Georgia, for those east of the Mississippi.

 The cases of these aliens, whether being considered for internment or under internment, were managed by the Enemy Alien Registration Section of the Department of Justice.
 From December 1917 this section was headed by J. Edgar Hoover, then not yet 23 years old.

-Among the notable internees were the geneticist Richard Goldschmidt and 29 players from the Boston Symphony Orchestra.
-Their music director, Karl Muck, spent more than a year at Fort Oglethorpe, as did Ernst Kunwald, the music director of the Cincinnati Symphony Orchestra.
-One internee described a memorable concert in the mess hall packed with 2000 internees, with honored guests such as their doctors and government censors on the front benches, facing 100 musicians.
+Among the notable internees were the Jewish geneticist Richard Goldschmidt and 29 players from the Boston Symphony Orchestra (BSO).
+After being falsely accused by unscrupulous newspaper editor John R. Rathom of knowingly refusing a request to play The Star Spangled Banner, the BSO's conductor, Karl Muck, also spent more than a year interned at Fort Oglethorpe, as did Ernst Kunwald, the music director of the Cincinnati Symphony Orchestra.
+One internee described a memorable concert in the mess hall packed with 2,000 internees, with honored guests such as their doctors and government censors on the front benches, facing 100 musicians.
 Under Muck's baton, he wrote, "the Eroica rushed at us and carried us far away and above war and worry and barbed wire."

 Most internees were paroled in June 1919 on the orders of Attorney General A. Mitchell Palmer.
-Some remained in custody until as late as March and April 1920.
+Others remained interned until as late as March and April 1920.